chen-christopher/intro3Dprinting/Assignment1/README.md

 ![Extrude](extrude.png)

-5. Chamf
+5. Chamfer

-The last command that I used was the chamf command that removed the edges from one of the holes.
+The last command that I used was the chamfer command that removed the edges from one of the holes.

 ![Chamf](hamf.png)